cosmos/sdk-tutorials/b9lab-content/3-main-concepts/02-architecture.md

 You need to see whether it makes sense to send the transaction back through ABCI.
 If the transaction succeeded, you keep the new board state in memory ready for the next delivered transaction.
 You do not save to the storage at this point.

 You can also choose to define which information should be indexed via `events: repeated Event` in the response.
-The intent of the returned values is to return information that could be tedious to collect otherwise.
+The returned values intend is to return information that could be tedious to collect otherwise.
 To allow a fast search across blocks for values of relevance if indexed.

 <HighlightBox type="info">